GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/Timer/TIMER_PWM_ARCHITECTURE.md

 The transaction:

 1. Validates every argument and all required Timer state.
-2. Reads each required CCMR, CCER, CCR, CR1, ARR, CNT, and status image once.
+2. Reads each required CCMR, CCER, CR1, ARR, and CNT image once.
+It does not read CCR; the operation replaces the selected channel's compare state, and an input-mode CCR read could consume capture notification state.
 3. Stages `CCxS` as output, the requested PWM mode, CCR preload enabled, output-compare fast disabled, and output-compare clear disabled.
 4. Stages the requested polarity while keeping `CCxE` disabled.
 5. Derives the mode-correct exact 0% CCR value from the programmed period.
 6. Stages every prospective register image before the first hardware write.
-7. Writes only dirty register images in the documented safe order.
-8. Performs the controlled stopped-Timer preload transfer when required.
+7. Writes the selected CCMR lane with CCR preload temporarily disabled.
+8. Writes the selected CCR directly into its active compare state.
+9. Writes the final selected CCMR lane with CCR preload enabled.
-9. Returns with the channel disabled and Timer counter stopped.
+10. Returns with the channel disabled and Timer counter stopped.

 An error before the first write leaves Timer state unchanged.
 After the first write, no further fallible validation or Codec operation is permitted.

+When converting an input-capture lane, the Driver writes CCR only after CCMR establishes output interpretation.
+This preserves unread input-capture notification state during validation and avoids a mode-dependent consuming read.
+The direct-load window is safe because CEN and selected CCxE are both clear; the final image restores the mandatory PWM preload before return.

 ### `TIM_GetPWMConfig()` contract